storageos/cluster-operator/README.md

 ## CSI

 StorageOS also supports the [Container Storage Interface (CSI)](https://github.com/container-storage-interface/spec) to communicate with Kubernetes.

 Only versions 1.10+ are supported.
 CSI ensures forward compatibility with future releases of Kubernetes, as vendor-specific drivers will soon be deprecated from Kubernetes.
-However, some functionalities are not supported yet.
+However, some functionality is not yet supported.

 To enable CSI, set `csi.enable` to `true` in the `StorageOSCluster` resource config.

 ```yaml
 apiVersion: "storageos.com/v1alpha1"